 - Sheet (second layer) — over the second protector

-When your child wets the bed at night, you simply peel off the top sheet and top protector in one movement.
+When your child wets the bed, you simply peel off the top sheet and protector in one movement.
 A clean, dry bed is already made underneath.
-Your child is back down within a couple of minutes.
-You deal with the wet laundry in the morning.
+Your child is back to sleep within a few minutes.
+Laundry can be dealt with in the morning.

-It sounds almost too obvious once you hear it, but for parents managing nightly or near-nightly wetting, it is genuinely transformative.
+It may sound obvious, but for parents managing nightly or near-nightly wetting, it is genuinely transformative.

 What You Need